The Raclette Revival: Tips for Stocking, Selling, and Serving

 Doing both active and passive sampling will increase your chances of making the sale.

-Active sampling is when you offer to cut a sample during a direct interaction with a customer.
+Active sampling is when a freshly cut sample is offered during a direct interaction with a customer.
 Here are some tips for active sampling:

 1. Never sample off the tip of a knife for safety reasons.

-4. Make cuts that respect the integrity of the cheese and that won't impact the overall appearance of your working piece.
+4. Make cuts that respect the integrity of the cheese and that won't impact the overall appearance of your working piece - maintain the rind to paste ratio and make sure that each customer receives the same amount of rind.

 5. If you are cutting a sample for one customer, offer samples to other customers who are waiting so that they feel included, as they might want a piece of what you are already cutting.
-This streamlines your work and keeps your customers in good spirits.
+This streamlines your work and keeps your customers in good spirits, and could lead to additional sales!

 6. Create a "Push/Pin List" - focus on suggesting cheeses you want to push and sell more of, and also cheeses that you have a small amount left of and want to finish by the end of the day (so that you can put the "pin" away from the sign).
 This is a great way to promote certain cheeses and increase sales.

-Passive sampling is leaving composed samples on top of the counter for customers to try when they walk by or are waiting to order.
+Passive sampling is leaving a tray of samples on top of the counter for customers to try when they walk by or are waiting to order.
 This is a great opportunity for impulse buys that will raise your basket average.
 Here are some tips for passive sampling:

 1. Leave small cut and wrapped pieces of the sample cheese on top of the counter near the samples to make it easy for customers to to grab and go if they like the cheese without having to stand in line.

-2. Include a cross-merchandised display of suggested pairings like jam, honey, nuts, or crackers.
+2. Create composed bites with other products from your department, like jam, honey, nuts, or crackers, and include a cross-merchandised display of the suggested pairings.
 This not only enhances the sample but can also increase sales of these complementary products.

 Use these sampling tips to help increase your sales this holiday season and make your customers' cheese shopping a fun and interactive experience!